Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online since 2004.

 The chances are, you probably already have.
 But that doesn't mean you shouldn't go back - Mary Poppins remains Disney's greatest live-action film by some margin and possibly the greatest film his studio has ever produced.
 Children will love the magic and animation while adults will recall the songs and probably join in singing them.
 So long after its release, the film has since become something to unite viewers young and old and it's now become the most-loved family film in history.

 Great For: families, Disney, nannies, keen singers

 Not So Great For: actual Cockneys, P.L.
 Travers' book sales

 Disney has no shortage of family films, both animated and live-action.
 Since 1937 when he released the first feature-length animation into cinemas, Disney has provided audiences with epic fairy-tales and timeless stories to enchant and entertain.
 Even today, with films like Frozen and Big Hero 6, the company continues to work their magic - even if the animation is more computer-based than hand-drawn.

-For some reason, live-action and animation seen side-by-side to still tantamount to magic to me.
+For some reason, live-action and animation seen side-by-side is still tantamount to magic to me.
 Ever since I first saw Who Framed Roger Rabbit, I was fascinated by the secrets of how to interact with 'toons.
-Disney tried again in 1971 with the much-loved Bedknobs And Broomsticks and again in 1977 with Pete's Dragon.
-Neither matched Mary Poppins for sheer exuberance, though, but remain enjoyable pictures in their own right.
+Disney tried to repeat the Mary Poppins magic again in 1971 with the much-loved Bedknobs And Broomsticks and again in 1977 with Pete's Dragon.
+However, neither matched this beloved classic for sheer exuberance although they remain enjoyable pictures in their own right.

 © 2017 Benjamin Cox